junxit/us-congress-bills-113/metadata.md

 - 2014-06-24 — The previous question was ordered pursuant to the rule. (consideration: CR H5686)
 - 2014-06-24 — The resolution provides for consideration of H.R.
 6 and H.R.
 3301.
 For H.R.
 6, one hour of general debate and amendments are confined to those printed in part A of the report accompanying the resolution.
 For H.R.
 3301, one hour of general debate and amendments are confined to those printed in part B of the report accompanying the resolution.
 - 2014-06-24 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of amendments, which had been debated earlier, and on which further proceedings had been postponed.
+- 2014-06-25 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2014-06-26 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 442.